cambridgeltl/COD/README.md

 # MultiConvAI Dataset

 The released dataset comprises manually generated, localised and cross-lingually aligned TOD data in Arabic, Indonesian, Russian and Swahili, as well as the corresponding data in English from the [**SGD**](https://github.com/google-research-datasets/dstc8-schema-guided-dialogue) dataset, which served as the source of dialogue prompts.
-For details of the prompt-based language-specific dialogue generation method please see our paper.
+For details of our prompt-based language-specific dialogue generation method please see our paper.

 ## Languages